tinacms/tinacms/.changeset/weak-horses-yell.md

 "tinacms": patch
 ---

-Specify inlineFragment nodes to show in sidebar
+Fixes an issue where `collections` with `templates` weren't generating forms in the sidebar